Pension fund contributions

 A municipal property tax is applied on real estate in Iceland.

 Iceland, Liechtenstein, Norway, and Switzerland are members of the European Free Trade Association (EFTA).
 The EFTA Convention established a free trade area among its member states.
 In addition, the EFTA states have jointly concluded free trade agreements with a number of countries in Central and Eastern Europe as well as in the Mediterranean region, Mexico, and Singapore.
-Also, the EFTA states entered into the Agreement on the European Economic Area in 1992.
-The current contracting parties are, in addition to the three EFTA states, the European Union (EU) and the 28 EU member states.
+Also, three of the EFTA states (Iceland, Liechtenstein, and Norway) entered into the Agreement on the European Economic Area in 1992.
+The current contracting parties are, in addition to the three EFTA states, the European Community (EC) and the 25 EC member states.
 Iceland also has a bilateral agreement with its two neighbouring countries, Greenland and Faeroe Islands.

 When individuals move to Iceland, household inventory, as defined in regulation 630/2008, is duty free.